rpecuch/social-network-api/README.md

   ## Description

 The purpose of this project was to utilize MongoDB to build the back-end of a social networking application to allow database interaction.
 This application utilizes GET, POST, PUT, and DELETE methods to allow viewing, adding to, modifying, and deleting data from a social network database.
-During the development process, I became comfortable utilizing MongoDB.
+During the development process, I became comfortable utilizing MongoDB syntax and implementing it in a JavaScript application.

   ## Table of Contents